kivalaPhanTom/evn_app/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## How to build apk file for android ##
+if first build, run:
++ eas login (login by your expo accoutn)
++ eas build:configure
++ eas build -p android --profile preview

+If you have built it before, run:
++ eas build -p android --profile preview